mikestefanello/hooks-example/README.md

 Aside from just providing usage examples for the [hooks](https://github.com/mikestefanello/hooks) library, this is an exploration in modular monolithic architectural patterns in Go by leveraging both [hooks](https://github.com/mikestefanello/hooks) and [do](https://github.com/samber/do) _(for dependency injection)_.
 It's recommended you review and understand these libraries prior to reviewing this repository.
 [Do](https://github.com/samber/do) is not required to achieve the pattern illustrated in this application, but I find it to be a very helpful and elegant approach.

 I'm by no means advocating (at this time) for this specific approach but rather using this as an experiment and place to iterate with these ideas.
+I have had a lot of success with modular monoliths with languages and frameworks prior to learning Go and I haven't come across any similar patterns within the Go ecosystem.
+While microservices have become more prominent, a modular monolith can not only be a better choice in certain circumstances, but if done well, can make transitioning to microservices easier.

+The overall goals of this approach are:
+1) Create self-contained _modules_ that represent segments of business logic.
+2) Avoid any patterns that reach across the codebase (ie, the entrypoint being used to initialize all dependencies, a router that initializes all handlers and routes, etc).
+3) Modules should be able to be added and removed without having to touch the _core_ codebase at all.

 ## Repo structure